Live at home safely without falls

 Falls and fall-related injuries can negatively affect a person’s quality of life and independence.
 Falls among older adults have become an increasingly common health problem.
-In fact, falling is not a normal part of aging.
-4 Falls are the leading cause of injury-related hospital visits in the U.S. for older adults 5
+Falling, however, is not a normal part of aging.
+4 Falls are the leading cause of injury-related hospital visits in the U.S. for older adults.
+5

 In Lorain County on average each month, 277 incidences of falls lead to an emergency department (ED) visit.
 (7/1/17 - 9/30/18) 3

 3,882 falls-related ED visits in Lorain County, age 65+, 10/1/17 - 9/30/18.
 3

 You can reduce your risk of falling in many ways - try these to start: